 OCT is seeking a highly motivated individual to serve as its Land Stewardship Coordinator.
-The individual will work in conjunction with the Director and the Land Management Committee to coordinate all land stewardship activities on the organization’s 600+ acres.
+The position is part-time and the individual will work in conjunction with the Director and the Land Management Committee to coordinate all land stewardship activities on the organization’s 600+ acres.
 The Stewardship Coordinator will develop and oversee OCT’s volunteer land steward program and will be responsible for recruiting, training, and supervising volunteers.
 The Stewardship Coordinator will ensure regular monitoring of OCT conservation restrictions (CRs).
 He or she will also be responsible for regular maintenance tasks in the field, including trail maintenance, mowing, brush cutting, chain sawing, and invasive plant removal and habitat restoration.
 He or she will supervise an AmeriCorps member 1-2 days a week and will be responsible for organizing volunteer events to manage OCT lands.
 Willingness and availability to work some evenings and weekends required.
 Opportunity for a full-time position.

 • Work under direction of the OCT Director to address land management issues and report on completed projects.

 • Report on land stewardship at monthly Land Management Committee meetings.

 • Identify land stewardship needs on 200+ parcels, prioritize stewardship needs in consultation with the Director, and organize resources to effectively coordinate land stewardship projects.

 • Secure permits from the Conservation Commission when necessary, attending meetings and presenting on proposed stewardship projects within the jurisdiction of the commission.